-Orange Region The area defined by the local governments of Orange, Blayney and overnight travel is excluded.
+The area defined by the local Orange governments of Orange, Blayney and Region Cabonne Councils.

-Cabonne Councils.

-Daytrip Visitor Those who travel for a round trip distance of at least 50 kilometres, are away from home for at least 4 hours, and who do not spend a night away from home as part of their travel.
-Same day travel as part of supplied travel is availabled.
+Those who travel for a round trip distance Daytrip Visitor of at least 50 kilometres, are away from home for at least 4 hours, and who do not spend a night away from home as part of .
+Same day travel as part of travel is excluded. s defined as an international ver.

-International Visitor A person is defined as an international visitor to Australia if they are currently a resident overseas, have been in Australia for less than one year and are aged 15 years or over.

-Overnight Visitor People aged 15 years and over who undertake an overnight trip of one night or more and at least 40 kilometres away from home are referred to as overnight visitors.
-Only those trips where the respondent is away from home for less than 12 months are in scope of the NVS.
+Australia if they are currently a verseas, have been in Australia an one year and are aged 15 ed 15 years and over who an overnight trip of one night or at least 40 kilometres away e are referred to as overnight nly those trips where the nt is away from home for less onths are in scope of the NVS.